wsaada19/block-splat/README.md

 ## Configuration

-To help facilitate quick play testing, I created the [gameConfig.ts](utilities/gameConfig.ts) file that contains a large number of configuration options.
+To help facilitate quick play testing, I created the [gameConfig.ts](utilities/gameConfig.ts) file that contains a large number of configuration options such as game time, boost spawn interval, knockback, and more.
 This file can be tweaked to change the game rules and balance quickly in one place.
 Feel free to clone this repo and change the configuration to make the game your own!

 ## Social Features